 Developing a winning mind set.

 The way you think, will affect the way you perform.
-So here’s the plan, I would like you to sit back and think about what you want to achieve.
+So, here’s the plan, I would like you to sit back and think about what you want to achieve.
 Then focus on the reality of achieving your goal.
-You must be honest with yourself, if your goal is an impossibility, you won’t be able to trick yourself and your chances of success will be slim.
+You must be honest with yourself.
+If, your goal is an impossibility, you won’t be able to trick yourself.
+And your chances of success will be slim, if, at all.

 How to win in sports.